krisn0x/Slimprune/README.md

 # Testing app for Leanplum SDK

-This simple app has all features of the Leanplum SDK arranged for quick and repeated testing.
+This simple app has all features of the Leanplum SDK arranged for quick and repeated testing on device or emulators.